46% of businesses plan to increase their content marketing spending — can your content strategy compete for new online leads?

 6. Update Content and User Experience

 SEO content marketing is not a “set it and forget it” strategy.
-Once your content starts getting more traffic, you want to make sure it actually converts.
+Once you develop content and it starts earning traffic traffic, you want to make sure it actually converts.

 When you have a sufficient sample size, assess the following to make strategic decisions:

-From there, look at CTR and bounce rates to learn more about how your visitors are interacting with your site.
+From there, look at click-through and bounce rates to learn more about how your visitors interact with your site.
 Ask yourself:

 You can use this information to emphasize higher-performing topics in your future content plans.
 You can also find opportunities to enhance the user experience by:

-- Making blog posts with >10% conversion rates landing pages
+• Turning blog posts with >10% conversion rates into landing pages

 An SEO content marketing strategy also incentivizes you to keep your content fresh.
 This is another opportunity to leverage Clearscope as you can quickly identify keyword opportunities when refreshing content.